Panama Geisha Coffee Mil Cumbres

 Certainly, this coffee is a refreshing break from the kaleidoscope of processing methods that might overwhelm the beauty of a masterfully grown crop.

-They prepare this Panama Gesha coffee nano-lot via a traditional washing process.
+They prepare this Panama Gesha coffee nano-lot via a low intervention dry process.
 Most importantly, they perform each step in the production process with great care.
-A team of experts that the farmer has close relationships with works the farm every harvest.
+A team of experts that the farm manager has close relationships with works the farm every harvest.
 Firstly, they pick this lot at the perfect ripeness.
 They monitor sugar content using a Brix meter to ensure that each coffee cherry is ready.
-Afterwards, they sort the coffee using a 100-year-old siphon system invented by the original owner of the farm.
-Thirdly, it undergoes depulping and an overnight fermentation.
+Afterwards, they sort the coffee for quality.
 Lastly, the coffee is carefully dried on covered patios and raised beds.
 They exercise fine controls over the long final step.
 All of this acutely affects how the coffee tastes later on.

 Firstly, Panama Geisha Coffee.